-This Notification Symbol shows that five events related to a satellite have occurred.
+This Notification Symbol shows that one event related to a satellite has occurred.
 You may hyperlink icons to reveal a deeper view of relevant Notification information.
 You may also link to the general Log.

 Events that deserve more urgent user attention, but don’t require a response, may be displayed in a Notification Banner.
 The Banner displays within the user’s field-of-view, but doesn’t block other interaction.